The Australian Classification Review Board has unanimously determined that the film X-Men: Apocalypse is

 However, large text on the back of the campervan reads Bukkake ruined my carpet! which inescapably confronts following vehicles.

-conditions of an R18 classification.
-While the Office does not necessarily agree that the owner could contract out of their liability in this way, the classification of the campervan as objectionable removes all doubt as to its unsuitability for its
+meets the conditions of an R18 classification.
+While the Office does not necessarily agree that the owner could contract out of their liability in this way, the classification of the campervan as objectionable removes all doubt as to its

 schnittberichte.com is pointing out that a January showing of I Spit on Your Grave wasn't actually a BBFC approved version.
 The website concludes that the Horror Channel did its own edit which although cut, was stronger than the BBFC version.